mdonczyk/AECC/README.md

 # AECC
 ***The Art of Error Correcting Coding***

 BCH encoder and decoder written using modern C++17 features, multithreading, Object Oriented Programming and many good practices.

 This program simulates a bch encoded transmission through a noisy channel.
-It divides the given image into message polynomials which are then encoded and the errors are simulated with a given probability.
-They are afterwards decoded.
+It divides the given image into message polynomials which are then encodedand the errors are simulated with a given probability.
+They are afterwards decoded.\
-After the whole process there is a table with the informations of the process and if you wish you can take a look at three pictures: the original image, image with errors and the image with errors fixed.
+After the whole process there is a table with the informations of the process andif you wish you can take a look at three pictures: the original image, image with errorsand the image with errors fixed.
 Currently there are 4 BCH codes supported.